Er-Harshkedar/Data-Science-Journey/README.md

 I'm using this repository to:
 - Track and reflect on my daily learning progress.
-- Practice Python, statistics, machine learning, and related tools.
+- Practice Python, SQL, statistics, machine learning, and related tools.
 - Build a portfolio that shows my consistency and growth in the field.

 ---